sst/sst/www/docs/overview/asynchronous-tasks.md

 :::info Example

-This tutorial steps through creating a simple queue system with SQS.
+Follow this tutorial on how to create a simple queue system in SST.

 [READ TUTORIAL](https://serverless-stack.com/examples/how-to-use-queues-in-your-serverless-app.html)

 :::

-## Topic
+### Topic

-The [Topic](../constructs/Topic.md) construct is a pub/sub model that uses [SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) behind the scene.
-A Topic can have multiple subscribers.
+The [`Topic`](../constructs/Topic.md) construct supports a pub/sub model using [Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) behind the scenes.
+A `Topic` can have multiple subscribers.

 ```js
 import { Topic } from "@serverless-stack/resources";